edcarp/2021-3-29-sfc-dc/index.md

 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "University of Edinburgh"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
 address: "Online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
-country: "United Kingdom"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
+country: "gb"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "English"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 humandate: "29–31 March 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "10am–3pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")